Visionatrix/VixFlowsDocs/docs/how_to_benchmark.md

 ```
 Please select the test suites you want to run:
 1. SDXL Suite
-2. PORTRAITS Suite
+2. AURA_FLOW Suite
-3. OTHER Suite
+3. CASCADE Suite
-4. DiT(FLUX, ..)
+4. DIT_8_BIT(FLUX 8-bit, ..)
 Suite
-5. HEAVY(24GB+ VRAM) Suite
+5. DIT(Flux original, ..)
+Suite
+6. PORTRAITS Suite
+7. UPSCALERS Suite
+8. OTHER Suite
+9. OLLAMA Suite
-Enter the numbers of the suites to run, separated by commas (e.g., 1,3,5): 1,2,3,4,5
+Enter the numbers of the suites to run, separated by commas (e.g., 1,3,5): 1,2,3,4,5 or `ALL`
 ```

 !!! note

     The script will automatically install the flows from the selected test suite if they are not already installed.
-It will start testing as soon as the first flow is installed and will install the subsequent flows in parallel.
+It will start testing as soon as all flows are installed.

-    This should not significantly affect performance (unless your Visionatrix is running in `DEFAULT` mode).

 Upon completion of the tests, a folder with results will appear in the `results` directory, named with the date, hardware, and test suite.
 For example: